USE IT: No-nonsense tourist info for young people

-USE-IT is tourist info for young people, in more than 30 cities in Europe.
+USE-IT is tourist info for young people, in more than 40 cities in Europe.
 All local USE-IT intiatives publish free maps, most of them have a Facebook page, some have a website, or even run an info desk for young travellers.
-In the near future, there will also be a USE-IT smartphone application.
+There is also a USE-IT iOS application .

 What does USE-IT stand for?

 • is made by locals: USE-IT doesn't work with travel journalists but with locals.

 • is not commercial: nobody pays to be included on the maps.